-This post talks about TAP-Windows adapters, what they are, why VPNs require them and where you can download the TAP Drivers.
+This post talks about TAP-Windows Adapter v9, what they are, why VPNs require them, and where you can download the TAP Drivers.
 We will also show you how to install, update or uninstall the TAP driver.

 If your open Devices Manager and expand Adapters, you will also see it there.

-TAP-Windows provides virtual TAP device functionality on the Windows OS.
+- TAP-Windows Adapters provide virtual TAP device functionality on the Windows OS.
 It is installed in the C:\Program Files\TAP-Windows folder and is required by your VPN software to function.

 The TAP-Windows driver comes in two types: